 Hill House is a vibrant residential community with a special commitment to first year students — a commitment shared by an energetic group of upper class students who eagerly choose to live in Hill for its leadership opportunities.
-The resident Faculty Director, House Fellows, House Dean and Graduate Associates are dedicated to providing residents with personal and professional assistance to successfully transition to University life both intellectually and socially.
+The resident Faculty Director, House Fellows, House Director and Graduate Associates are dedicated to providing residents with personal and professional assistance to successfully transition to University life both intellectually and socially.

 In June 2016, Penn began a major renovation to Hill, to be completed in time for August 2017 Move In.